Greg Medavoy: Biography

 In the final few episodes, Medavoy retired in order to join the real estate business; the interpersonal skills he had developed as a detective enabled him to close a sale for his new girlfriend Bridgid, whom he had met on a fraud case, and she invited him to come to work with her.
-At his retirement party, Greg expressed his love for his career and coworkers, and closed with the traditional NYPD toast "to the guy that invented this job".
+At his retirement party, Medavoy expressed his love for his career and coworkers, and closed with the traditional NYPD toast "to the guy that invented this job".
 In the final episode of the series, Medavoy stopped by the 15th Precinct during a sales call while his former colleagues came and went amid demands of their investigations.
 This led Medavoy to observe out loud to himself, "Boy, when you're gone, you're gone".